shudv/memotable/README.md

 ### Comparison with vanilla implementation

-Sample todo app with filtering and sorting, setup using vanilla TS-
+Sample todo app with filtering and sorting, setup using vanilla JS-

 ```ts
 // Simple array holding all todo's